Dorcas-Amoo/ms4-project-arikefoods/README.md

 ## Testing
 Over the course of building this project, I encountered a few challenging **bugs** which I was able to **fix** by asking relevant questions from the Tutors, my Mentor and carrying out extensive research.
-This made it paramount for me to adopt the *defensive* approach and habitually carry out print test and other testings as I build the site (I made use of the **developer tool**) so as to ensure things work properly, and in addition to this, I carried out the following:
+This made it paramount for me to adopt the *defensive* approach and habitually carry out print test and other testings as I build the site (I made use of the Google **developer tool** and Lighthouse to check for it's usability.) so as to ensure things work properly, and in addition to this, I carried out the following:

 + **Defensive Design Testing**
 Implemented the folowing measures to prevent a user from making mistakes or carrying out malicious actions.